Reporting Responsibility for Employees

 - Try to gather information from the student that will be helpful in assessing the concern without forming an opinion about the viability of the complaint.

-- Let the student know multiple complaint and support options are available and provide her/him with a copy of the Title IX brochure available here.
+- Let the student know multiple complaint and support options are available and provide her/him with a link to this website.

 What if the student asks that you maintain confidentiality after they have already shared information with you?